Personal fable: Preventive efforts

 Studies examining egocentrism's effect on risk awareness/health promotion messages' effectiveness revealed that egocentrism may inhibit deep cognitive processing of these messages.
 It is contended that explicit messages may not work best for adolescent audiences, despite this being the chosen form.
-The adolescent needs to be involved in the decision-making process by being presented with a message encouraging discussion and deep elaboration of behaviours and their outcomes.
+The adolescent needs to be involved in the decision-making process by being presented with a message encouraging discussion and deep elaboration of behaviors and their outcomes.
 In other words, the message should implicitly encourage non-egocentric thought.
-In fact, open-ended messages, as opposed to messages scaring, teaching or providing answers, resulted in greater retention of the intended message and in general a reduced intention of risk taking behaviour.
+In fact, open-ended messages, as opposed to messages scaring, teaching or providing answers, resulted in greater retention of the intended message and in general a reduced intention of risk taking behavior.
 However this effect was somewhat reduced among male participants.

 Identity development and personal fable

 As mentioned, the personal fable is an important process that every adolescent experiences and it plays an important role in the adolescent's self-perception in all life stages.
 Research has shown the personal fable to affect identity development specifically.
 When it comes to identity, adolescent egocentrism is considered an important construct, especially given its relation to self-compassion.
 Adolescents gradually develop cognitive skills which allow them to understand or speculate what others are thinking.
 In other words, adolescents develop theory of mind.

 Specifically, theory of mind is an individual's ability to understand another's actions, thoughts, desires, and to hypothesize on their intentions.
 This construct has been found to emerge once a child reaching three to four years of age and continues to develop until adolescence.
 Müge Artar conducted a study comparing adolescents identified as having higher levels of egocentrism with adolescents exhibiting more emotional inference and looked into their relationships with their parents.
 An adolescent's ability to infer a family member's thoughts is considered an important developmental stage.
 Social-emotional questions were based on the adolescents' understanding of their mother and father's beliefs.
 Participants were asked questions such as "When you have problems with your mother/father, what does your mother/father feel?
 What do you feel?
 Does your mother/father think what you feel?"
 Most of the adolescents perceived their relationship with parents relevantly and also accurately perceived images about family network.

 It can be inferred then that theory of mind acts as a counter to egocentrism.
 Where egocentrism revolves around the individual and everything in relation to one's own perspective, theory of mind allows for the inclusion of the fact that other people have differing viewpoints.